-In the opinion of the BBA, TA-30 Flat Roof Systems, if installed, used and maintained in accordance with this Certificate, can satisfy or contribute to satisfying the relevant requirements of the following Building Regulations (the presence of a UK map indicates that the subject is related to the Building Regulations in the region or regions of the UK depicted):
+In the opinion of the BBA, TA-25 Flat Roof Systems, if installed, used and maintained in accordance with this Certificate, can satisfy or contribute to satisfying the relevant requirements of the following Building Regulations (the presence of a UK map indicates that the subject is related to the Building Regulations in the region or regions of the UK depicted):

-The Building Regulations 2010 (England and Wales) (as amended)

-Requirement: B4(2) External fire spread

-Comment: On suitable substructures, the use of the systems can enable a roof to be unrestricted under this Requirement.
+ET T The Building g Regulations 2010 (England and Wales) (as amended) Requirement: Comment: B4(2) External fire spread On suitable substructures, the use of the systems can enable a roof to be unrestricted under this Requirement.
 See section 9 of this Certificate.

-Requirement: C2(b) Resistance to moisture

-Comment: The membranes, including joints, satisfy this Requirement.
-See section 6.1 of this and 8.2 of this Certificate.

-Requirement: C2(c) Resistance to moisture

-Comment: The systems can contribute to a roof satisfying this Requirement.
-See sections 8.1 of this Certificate.

-Requirement: L1(a)(i) Conservation of fuel and power

-Comment: The systems can contribute to satisfying this Requirement.
-See sections 7.2 and 7.3
+Requirement: Comment: C2(b) Resistance to moisture The systems, including joints, satisfy this Requirement.
+See section 6.1 of this Certificate.
+Requirement: Comment: C2(c) Resistance to moisture The systems can contribute to a roof satisfying this Requirement.
+See sections 8.1 and 8.2 of this Certificate.
+Requirement: Comment: L1(a)(i) Conservation of fuel and power The insulation can contribute to satisfying this Requirement.

-Regulation 7(1) Materials and workmanship

-Comment: The systems are acceptable.
-See section 13.1 and the Installation part of this

-Regulation: 26 CO2 emission rates for new buildings

-Regulation: 26A Fabric energy efficiency rates for new dwellings (applicable to England only) Regulation: 26A Primary energy consumption rates for new buildings (applicable to Wales only)

-Regulation: 26B Fabric performance values for new dwellings (applicable to Wales only)

-Comment: The systems can contribute to satisfying these Regulations; however, compensating fabric/services measures may be required.
 See sections 7.2 and 7.3 of this Certificate.
+Regulation Comment: 7(1) Materials and workmanship The systems are acceptable.
+See section 13.1 and the Installation part of this Certificate.
+Regulation: Regulation: Regulation: Regulation: Comment: 26 26A 26A 26B CO 2 emission rates for new buildings Fabric energy efficiency rates for new dwellings (applicable to England only) Primary energy consumption rates for new buildings (applicable to Wales only) Fabric performance values for new dwellings (applicable to Wales only) The systems can contribute to satisfying these Regulations; however, compensating fabric/services measures may be required.
+See sections 7.2 and 7.3 of this Certificate.

-The Building (Scotland) Regulations 2004 (as amended)

-Regulation: 8(1)(2) Durability, workmanship and fitness of materials

-Comment: The use of the systems satisfies the requirements of this Regulation.
-See sections

-12.1 and 13.1 and the Installation part of this Certificate.

-Regulation: 9 Building standards applicable to construction

-Standard: 2.8 Spread from neighbouring buildings

-Comment: When applied to suitable substructures, the systems are regarded as having a low vulnerability under clause 2.8.1(1)(2) of this Standard.
-See sections 9.1 to 9.3 of this of this Standard, with reference to clauses $3.10.1^{(1)(2)}$ and $3.10.7^{(1)(2)}$.
+and the second sec The Building (Scotland) Regulations 2004 (as amended) Regulation: Comment: 8(1)(2) Durability, workmanship and fitness of materials The use of the systems satisfies the requirements of this Regulation.
+See sections 12.1 and 13.1 and the Installation part of this Certificate.
+Regulation: Standard: Comment: 9 2.8 Building standards applicable to construction Spread from neighbouring buildings When applied to suitable substructures, the systems are regarded as having a low vulnerability under clause 2.8.1 (1)(2) of this Standard.
+See sections 9.1 to 9.3 of this Certificate.
+Standard: Comment: 3.10 Precipitation Use of the membranes, including joints, will enable a roof to satisfy the requirements of this Standard, with reference to clauses 3.10.1 (1)(2) and 3.10.7 (1)(2) .
 See section 6.1 of this Certificate.